Aces and eights. The infamous dead man’s hand.

 Interestingly, attribution of the dead man’s hand to Hickok didn’t come about until the 1920s when it was finally solidified in poker vernacular as a pair of aces and a pair of eights thanks to Frank Wilstach’s Wild Bill Hickok: The Prince of Pistoleers (1926).

-This infamous hand has been mentioned in numerous songs, television shows, movies, written fiction, and video games, to name a few.
+The dead man’s hand enjoys mention in numerous songs, television shows, movies, written fiction, and games.
 Among the most popular include:

-- In James Patterson’s Along Came a Spider, Agent Jezzie Flanagan uses aces & eights as her computer password and relates a story about how her father won a handmade Turkish gun with the hand.
+- In James Patterson’s Along Came a Spider, Agent Jezzie Flanagan uses aces and eights (aces&eights) as her computer password and relates a story about how her father won a handmade Turkish gun with the hand.

-- In Ken Kesey’s One Flew over the Cuckoo’s Nest, Randle McMurphy has a dead man’s hand tattoo on his shoulder.
+- Protagonist Randle McMurphy has a dead man’s hand tattoo on his shoulder in Ken Kesey’s One Flew Over the Cuckoo’s Nest.

 - Motorhead, Bob Dylan, Ha Ha Tonka, Bob Seger, Lita Ford, Blue Oyster Cult, Michael McDermott, The Church, and KSHMR use some variation of aces and eights in several of their songs.

 - A dust-covered dead man’s hand is visible in the lobby of Disneyland Paris’ Twilight Zone Tower of Terror.